-There are some other extensions we may also consider in the future work.
-First, in the current paper, we focus on settings with binary actions.
-Thus, a more general method with multiple actions or even continuous action space is desirable.
+There are some other extensions that we may also consider in future work.
+First, in this paper, we focus on settings with binary actions.
+Thus, a more general method with multiple actions or even a continuous action space is desirable.
 Second, we consider the contextual bandits in this paper and all the theoretical results are applicable to the multi-armed bandits.
 It would be practically interesting to extend our proposal to reinforcement learning problems.
-Third, instead of using the rate double robustness assumption in the current paper, it is of theoretical interest to impose the model double robustness version of DREAM in the future research.
+Third, instead of using the rate double robustness assumption in the current paper, it is of theoretical interest to impose the model double robustness version of DREAM in future research.